tkn-tub/ns3-gym/src/netanim/doc/animation.rst

 This setting is turned OFF by default.
 When using purely point-to-point topologies precision can be turned ON, to distinguish between small and large packets travelling on a link.
-For instance a small packet such as a TCP ACK segment occupies only a small fraction of the length of the link , which provides a realistic animation
+For instance a small packet such as a TCP ACK segment occupies only a small fraction of the length of the link , which provides a realistic animation.

 CAUTION: Precision should be turned ON only for completely point-to-point topologies.

 The below two images show the difference between packet link animation for the case without precision and for the case with precision.
-The one with precision ON, shows that the segment does not occupy the full link, because they are small packets.
+The one with precision ON, shows that the SYN segment does not occupy the full link, because they are small packets.
 This is provides a better visualization.

 .. figure:: figures/WithoutPrecision.*
    :width: 150px